 - The ventilator system may be operated only by authorized personnel who are properly trained in its use.
-It must be operated according to the instructions in this User's Manual. - After unpacking, perform a routine cleaning and a pre-use check. - Always perform a pre-use check before connecting the ventilator system to a patient. - Secure all tubing and cables to avoid the risk of unwanted movement of the equipment. - If any of the following occurs, discontinue use of the ventilator system and contact a service technician: - unfamiliar pop-up windows on the screen - unfamiliar sounds - any unfamiliar or unexplained event - alarms that cannot be resolved - Make sure that a resuscitator is readily available. - The air inlet must not be occluded. - Positive pressure ventilation can be associated with the following adverse events: barotrauma, hypoventilation, hyperventilation or circulatory impairment. - Ventilation must be started manually when a patient is connected to the ventilator system. - Keep the ventilator system upright during use.
+It must be operated according to the instructions in this User's Manual. - After unpacking, perform a routine cleaning and a pre-use check. - Always perform a pre-use check before connecting the ventilator system to a patient. - Secure all tubing and cables to avoid the risk of unwanted movement of the equipment. - If any of the following occurs, discontinue use of the ventilator system and contact a service technician: - unfamiliar pop-up windows on the screen - unfamiliar sounds - any unfamiliar or unexplained event - alarms that cannot be resolved - Make sure that a resuscitator is readily available. - · The air inlet must not be occluded. - Positive pressure ventilation can be associated with the following adverse events: barotrauma, hypoventilation, hyperventilation or circulatory impairment. - Ventilation must be started manually when a patient is connected to the ventilator system. - Keep the ventilator system upright during use.

-- Do not cover the ventilator system in any way, since the functioning of the equipment may be adversely affected. - Do not modify or remove any original parts. - The ventilator system must not be used during radiotherapy, since this may cause system malfunction. - The ventilator system must not be used in a hyperbaric chamber. - The ventilator system must be kept away from magnetic resonance imaging (MRI) equipment. - When the ventilator system is used with MCare Remote Services, use only network equipment that is safe and complies with the relevant electrical and EMC standards such as IEC 60950.
-Note: The network cable is excluded from this requirement. - Only accessories, supplies, and auxiliary equipment recommended by the manufacturer should be used with the ventilator system.
-Use of any other accessories, spare parts or auxiliary equipment may cause degraded system performance and safety. - Use only active humidifiers approved by the manufacturer of the ventilator system.
-Use of non-approved active humidifiers may result in higher gas temperatures, increase resistance in filters and degrade ventilation performance. - During humidification, carefully monitor the airway pressure.
-Increased airway pressure could result from a clogged filter.
-Replace the filter if the expiratory resistance increases or according to the instructions for the filter, whichever comes first.
+- Do not cover the ventilator system in any way, since the functioning of the equipment may be adversely affected. - Do not modify or remove any original parts. - The ventilator system must not be used during radiotherapy, since this may cause system malfunction. - The ventilator system must not be used in a hyperbaric chamber. - The ventilator system must be kept away from magnetic resonance imaging (MRI) equipment. - The ventilator system must not be used with helium or any gas mixture containing helium. - When the ventilator system is used with MCare Remote Services, use only network equipment that is safe and complies with the relevant electrical and EMC standards such as IEC 60950.
+Note: The network cable is excluded from this requirement. - Only accessories, supplies, and auxiliary equipment recommended by Maquet should be used with the ventilator system.
+Use of any other accessories, spare parts or auxiliary equipment may cause degraded system performance and safety. - Use only the Maquet approved active humidifiers.
+Use of non-approved active humidifiers may result in higher gas temperatures and increase resistance in filters. - During humidification, carefully monitor the airway pressure.
+Increased airway pressure could result from a clogged

-- Service, repair and installation must only be performed by personnel authorized by the manufacturer. - The ambient sound needs to be taken into consideration when setting the alarm sound level. - Always disconnect the patient from the ventilator system when performing operations that involve risk for the patient, such as replacing the O2 cell, dismantling etc. - Portable RF communications equipment (including peripherals such as antenna cables and external antennas) should be used no closer than 30 cm (12 inches) to any part of the SERVO-air Ventilator System including cables specified by the manufacturer.
-Otherwise degradation of the performance of this equipment could result.
+- filter.
+Replace the filter if the expiratory resistance increases or according to the instructions for the filter, whichever comes first. - Service, repair and installation may only be performed by Maquet authorized personnel. - The ambient sound needs to be taken into consideration when setting the alarm sound level. - Always disconnect the patient from the ventilator system when performing operations that involve risk for the patient, such as replacing the O2 cell, dismantling etc.